Dogecoin is one of the cryptocurrencies that market interest in, but is Dogecoin the right asset to be a long-term investment?

 Ethereum is second in cryptocurrency market cap and first to offer smart contract capabilities.

-A smart contract can be described as a piece of self-executing code that is stored on the blockchain.
-The system was originally designed to log individual transactions but could be upgraded to run applications.
-Nearly 3,000 applications were created on the Ethereum platform, along with many other cryptocurrencies.
+A smart contract can describe as a piece of self-executing code that is store on the blockchain.
+The system was original design to log individual transactions but could upgrade to run applications.
+Nearly 3,000 applications were create on the Ethereum platform, along with many other cryptocurrencies.

 2. Aave (AAVE)

-Aave can be described as a DeFi lender.
+Aave can describe as a DeFi lender.
 Investors have the opportunity to earn interest by donating crypto funds to loan pools.
 They receive the interest that the borrower has paid on their loan.
-It is well-respected and has strong partnerships.
+It is well-respect and has strong partnerships.
 DeFi has the potential to transform the way we think about banks.

 3. Cardano (ADA)